leocjj/msc_thesis/README.md

     buildozer init
     # Update data in buildozer.spec
     nano buildozer.spec

+    # Option 1
-    # plug in your android device and run:
+    # Plug in your android device by USB cable and run:
     buildozer android debug deploy run
+    # or
     buildozer android debug deploy

+    # Option 2:
     buildozer android debug
+    # or
     buildozer android release
+    # And then copy the file created in /bin/ folder into the smartphone
+    # by using bluetooth or USB cable.
 ```

 VS Code extensions